Walter Henry Montagu Douglas Scott, Earl of Dalkeith: Death

-Scott died in a hunting accident at the age of 26.
-He was deer stalking along the shores of Loch Arkaig on the evening of 18 September 1866.
+Scott died in a hunting accident on 18 September 1886 at the age of 25.
+He was deer stalking along the shores of Loch Arkaig at the estate of his aunt Lady Margaret Cameron.
 While pursuing a stag downhill which he had shot in the Achnacarry Forest, he slipped and slid down the hill while still holding his rifle.
 Hitting a boulder, the rifle discharged and shot him in the left shoulder.
 Despite the efforts of the remainder of the hunting party to treat the wound, he bled to death a short while later.
 His body was removed from the forest the following morning.

 Scott was survived by both his distraught parents.
 He was succeeded as the Earl of Dalkeith by his younger brother, John Montagu Douglas Scott.